philpax/opensaft/CONTRIBUTING.md

+# Contributing

+This package is a fork of Embark Studios' `saft` crate.
+Their guidelines have been reproduced as-is, but the Embark-specific sections are not applicable to this fork.
+The guidelines are largely applicable otherwise.

 # Embark Contributor Guidelines

 Welcome!
 This project is created by the team at [Embark Studios](https://embark.games).
 We're glad you're interested in contributing!
 We welcome contributions from people of all backgrounds who are interested in making great software with us.